-If you want to keep your placenta, you should ensure that your choice is clearly documented in the Birth Plan section of your South Australian Pregnancy Record.
+If you want to keep your placenta, you should ensure that your choice is clearly documented in the Birth Plan section of your South Australian Pregnancy Record and that you discuss it with your care provider prior to going into labour.

 Please be aware that if you or your baby have any of the following conditions, your care provider will likely want to send your placenta for testing.
 They must still ask for your consent for this to happen.